 No contest here.
 The PlayStation 4 has a robust online service dedicated to providing community-based multiplayer experiences.
 The Nintendo Switch, on the other hand, has a very primitive online system that doesn’t allow you to voice chat with friends without the use of an external headset and phone app.
 However, it’s worth noting that the Nintendo Switch is updating its online system.
 You do have to pay to access many of each system’s online offerings, as PlayStation Plus and Nintendo Switch Online are needed to access cloud saves.

 Both do give you a catalog of games along with your subscription, but these couldn’t be more different.
-While PlayStation Plus includes PlayStation 4 games as part of the price, the free games available on Nintendo Switch Online are enhanced NES games, and they come at the expense of the Virtual Console.
+While PlayStation Plus includes monthly PlayStation 4 games as part of the price, the games available on Nintendo Switch Online are enhanced NES and SNES games, and they come at the expense of the Virtual Console.

 If you plan to primarily use your console to play with friends online, the PlayStation 4 should be your choice.